vkbansal/eslint-config-vkbansal/README.md

 ### React/JSX
 This package also includes a shareable config to be used with `React` or `JSX`.
-Just add this to your .eslintrc file:
+Just add this to your `.eslintrc` file:

 ```
 {
-  "extends": ["vkbansal", "vkbansal/react"]
+  "extends": [
+    "vkbansal",
+    "vkbansal/react",
+    "vkbansal/jsx-control-statements"
+  ]
 }
 ```